Addiction Treatment in Lafayette, LA

 - While in other states, the number of drug overdoses decreases, in Louisiana, they continue to increase.

 - In 1999, about 4,800 individuals had an affiliation with 155 gangs.
 From those gangs about 125 were known to sell and distribute drugs, with the other 30 suspected of the same.
-While drugs wold mostly sells meth and marijuana, the sale of opioids has increased over the years.
+The drugs sold are mostly meth and marijuana, however, the sale of opioids has increased over the years.

 No matter the high availability of drugs in the area, you do not have to be part of the statistic.
-If you or a loved one suffer from substance addiction, options exist for you.
+But options for healing do exist if you are suffering from a substance abuse addiction.
 Depending on your severity you can choose between a 30-day, 60-day, and 90-day treatment.
-For more information please call us at 504-384-7870 or visit our Treatment Programs.
+Please call us at 504-384-7870 or visit our Treatment Programs if you would like to know more.

 Get Help in Your Area

 Facilities in Lafayette offer a variety of services and you might find just what you need.
 Several facilities offer detoxification services in inpatient hospitals, with one facility offering other treatment services.
-In several outpatient facilities services include detoxification, intensive treatment, and standard treatment services.
-For residential programs, many facilities offer short and long-term services.
-A single facility offers a SAMHSA-certified opioid treatment program, with several offering buprenorphine prescriptions and administering naltrexone,
+In several outpatient facilities services include guiding you through a detoxification process if needed.
+Along with standard and intensive treatment.
+Inpatient programs offer different lengths in their treatment programs depending on your needs and condition.
+One place in Lafayette does offer treatment for opioid abuse and it is certified by the SAMHSA.

 In each facility, the payment options and specialized services may vary.
 Several facilities accept Medicare and Medicaid, along with payment assistance and services on a living fee scale.
 Many facilities offer services for patients with co-occurring mental and substance use disorders.
-Other specialized services include victims of sexual abuse and domestic violence, along with services for the LGBTQ+ community.
+Other specialized services include careful treatment for individuals who experienced domestic abuse or sexual abuse in their past, along with services for the LGBTQ+ community.

 Treatment programs include 30-day, 60-day, and 90-day plans.
-30-day is good for mild addiction, while 60-day is for moderate and 90-day are most effective in severe cases.
-Inpatient allows the patient to stay at the facility where they get treatment, while in outpatient, patients can live at home and attend treatment at a center.
+30-day is good for mild addiction, while 60-day is for moderate, and 90-day are most effective in severe cases.
+Inpatient treatment is where the patient stays and lives at the place where they are receiving care.
+Whereas outpatient treatment is where the patient visits the center to receive treatment a couple of hours each day during the week and then returns home.

 Why Leaving Lafayette May be the Best Addiction Treatment Option